cloudnative-pg/cloudnative-pg/docs/src/declarative_hibernation.md

 ## Rehydration

-To rehydrate a cluster, either set the `cnpg.io/hibernation` annotation to `off`:
+To rehydrate a cluster, you can set the `cnpg.io/hibernation` annotation to `off`:

 ```
 $ kubectl annotate cluster <cluster-name> --overwrite cnpg.io/hibernation=off
 ```

-Or, just unset it altogether:
+Alternatively, you can unset it:

 ```
 $ kubectl annotate cluster <cluster-name> cnpg.io/hibernation-
 ```

-The Pods will be recreated and the cluster will resume operation.
+The pods are re-created, and the cluster resumes operation.